 In 2015, that dream became a reality when the first Super Mario Maker came to the Wii U, letting fans get their imaginations to grow and expand.
 With Gamers posting videos on Youtube of custom levels it was clear to see that fans were demanding a sequel, then on February 13th, 2019 we got our wish come true; Super Mario Maker 2 appeared on a Nintendo Direct Presentation and it created such buzz.

 Now it is time to move onto our review of Super Mario Maker 2!

-It might look, feel and play as its predecessor but it’s still one of the most imaginative, fun and creative games that have ever been created.
-When it comes to Complicated elements such as the enemy AI, setting both the beginning and endpoints of the level; that is taken care of for you which leave you to focus on the fun part of the game, laying out the building blocks for the level.
+It might look, feel and play like its predecessor but it’s still one of the most imaginative, fun, and creative games that have ever been created.
+When it comes to Complicated elements such as the enemy AI, setting both the beginning and endpoints of the level; that is taken care of for you which leaves you to focus on the fun part of the game, laying out the building blocks for the level.
 The menus are still the same as its Predecessor, everything that made it fun such as the core building blocks, the tools, Mario’s trail in Create mode to identify proper jumping distance is back again for another round of fun.
-The bigger updates are more noticeable is the additions that were added in this Sequel.
+The bigger updates that are more noticeable are the additions that were added in this Sequel.

 The Templates to choose from was Super Mario Bros.
 (NES), Super Mario Bros.
 3, Super Mario World, and New Super Mario Bros.
 U; the only addition here was Super Mario 3D World but caution when switching templates when you switch to the 3D World you’ll reset everything you had on the level you were working on already.
 Another problem you’ll run into is that when swapping templates it won’t be easy as fans would remember which is disappointing but the new 3D World tools are worth the limitation.